CLIL IN THE ENGLISH CLASSROOM (CLIL EN EL AULA DE INGLÉS)

 TRAVERS, P.L.
 (1998) Mary Poppins.
 London: Harper Collins.

-Assessment will be continuous, so participation in class, regular work and attendance at classes and tutorials will be compulsory.
-More than half of the final mark will be based on students’ individual and group work.
+Assessment will be continuous, so participation in class, regular work, attendance at classes and the completion of all classroom tasks and assignments will be compulsory.

 Criterios de evaluación.